IV – Term limits as proposed in a 28th Amendment.

 In the current House of Representatives, there are 59 members who have served longer than twenty years.
 119 of them have served more than twelve years.
 If this Term Limits proposal were to be passed 203 of them would be replaced.
 The question becomes, when they serve that long, are they serving the people or themselves.
 Representatives serving in their last or third term would not have to worry about being reelected and could then focus on matters with a different outlook.
 Currently 63 members are serving their first term with 77 in their second term and 50 are in their third term.
 The dynamics of Congress would change greatly if term limits were to be implemented.

 A look at state legislatures would find that turnover may be even greater than what we have for our national.
 At least one such study has found this to be true especially in those states who meet once a year for a few months.
 We want term limits on the other person’s elected official but, not our own, who we keep electing.
 Many people approach an election saying “throw the bums out” or “don’t vote for any incumbents.”
 The incumbents usually get re-elected.
+In a study of the effects of term limits involving governmental units in southeast Idaho, it was found that the average number of candidates for positions was 2.
+Open seats, population, and partisan vs. nonpartisan positions were factors in the number of candidates for elected positions.
+(Stucki, unpublished.)

 Category: National and State